QvsNP/Follow/README.md

 }
 ```

-## If it does not seem to run properly then Delete the dbFollow folder the script created
+## If it does not seem to run properly then Delete the dbFollow folder the script created it will be created in the same directy as the script